UniqKey/openshiftbot/README.md

 - [ ] cron check that `oc version` has matching client and server versions
 - [ ] check local build tags against upstream latest tags
 - [ ] poll `oc get events`, deduplicate and tell the room
-- [ ] cron check that `oc version` has matching client and server versions

 ### Running openshiftbot Locally

-You can start openshiftbot locally by running:
+You need a slack app oAuth token then you can start openshiftbot locally by running:

     % HUBOT_SLACK_TOKEN=xxx KUBECONFIG=~/.kube/config ./bin/hubot --adapter slack

+See below for how to connect to other chat solutions such as Campfile or IRC.

 You'll see some start up output and a prompt: